AbstractSDK/abstract/framework/docs/src/0_introduction.md

 - **Custom Governance** 🗳️: All Abstract Accounts can be governed by any entity tailored to your application's specific requirements.
-Currently, the Console supports soverign, cw3-flex-multisig, and DaoDao-governed Accounts.
+Currently, the Console supports sovereign, cw3-flex-multisig, and DaoDao-governed Accounts.

 - **Development Tooling** 🛠: Abstract offers a vast integration testing library, enabling you to quickly increase test coverage and ensure the reliability of your dApps.

 - **Version Management** 🔄: Abstract simplifies the process of managing smart-contract versioning, ensuring you can quickly release and access new features and bug-fixes.

 - **Ecosystem Integrations** 🌱: Abstract is designed to work seamlessly with protocols, projects, and services in the